William Lanson

 William Lanson (born c.
-1776-1782; died 1851) was a free Black man of New Haven, Connecticut remembered as an engineer and builder, and as a leader of New Haven’s Black community.
+1776-1782; died 1851) was an African-American man of New Haven, Connecticut remembered as an engineer and builder, and as a leader of New Haven’s African-American community.
 Lanson built nearly 1500 feet of New Haven’s Long Wharf in 1810 and 1811, bringing it nearly to its longest length, ultimately 3480 feet, the longest in the United States at that time.
 Lanson also built the New Haven portion of the Farmington Canal, the steamboat wharf, and much of the East Haven bridge.
 He was elected Black Governor for the years 1825 to 1830.

 Early life

 William Lanson was born into slavery, possibly in Derby, Waterbury, or Woodbury, and later ran away from Southington.
 Lanson seems to have been manumitted in 1797, and landed in New Haven between 1803 and 1807.

 Marriage and children

 Census records from 1820 show William Lanson living in New Haven at age 45 with a family of 13.
 In the census of 1830, a William Lanson is listed as 36 years old with a family of 4.
 William Lanson had a brother named Laban, and a Reuben Lanson is named as co-owner of some property with William.
 There was a Mrs. Docia Lanson associated with the grocery store, and Laban had a wife named Dorcas.
 There is also an Isaac Lanson, and a son of William named Isaiah.
 The exact relationship between some of these people is unknown, and the names William and Laban were common in the family.
 Lanson also had a wife who is unnamed.